-Run out of things to talk about on a weekend away?
-Try a four-player board games (it’s much better than Truth or Dare, trust us).
-And because the world of four-player board games extends far beyond Monopoly, we asked 9 experts–including game store owners, board game reviewers, and even a board game illustrator for what they consider the very best.
-While some of the games selected aren’t exclusively for just four players, our experts chose them because the games are ultimately best suited for four.
-Below find their top picks, with an option for everyone from beginners looking for their next game night standard to advanced players looking for a new challenge.
+Maybe you’re sequestered at home with three roommates (and your four-bedroom apartment has never felt so small), or perhaps you chose to ride out this self isolation with your family and you’ve run out of things to talk about.
+Now’s the time to grab a four-player board game.
+And because the world of four-player board games extends far beyond Monopoly, we asked ten experts — including game store owners, board game reviewers, and even a board game illustrator — for what they consider the very best.
+Below find their top picks, with an option for everyone from beginners looking for their next game night standard to advanced players seeking a new challenge.
+While there are some games on this list that can be played by more (or fewer) people, our experts note that these are all ideal when played with just four.

 Best overall four-player board game